 A Transmitting Science Course

-All participants must bring their own personal laptop (Windows, Macintosh, Linux).
+All participants must have a personal laptop and a good internet connection (Windows, Macintosh, Linux).

 Booking and cost

 All RSB members are entitled to a 20% discount off course costs.
-Registration for the course is open, but no payment is required at the moment due to uncertainty around the COVID-19 pandemic and travel restrictions.
-To find out more about fees, and to book on to the event, visit the transmitting science webpage
+To find out more about fees and book the event visit the transmitting science webpage